JezGodfrey/Lem-In/README.md

 - The rooms names will not necessarily be numbers, and in order.
 - Any unknown command will be ignored.
 - The program handles errors carefully.

-### Author
-Jez Godfrey - As part of the 01 Founders fellowship